 Linda Pearse: directrice artistique

-In addition to traditional music programming, Pearse engages in interdisciplinary projects with her primary collaborator Ann Waltner that weave music, texts, images, and soundscapes.
-Matteo Ricci: His Map and Music premiered in 2010 has toured to China and across the continental USA.
-Venetia 1500 is inspired by the Barbari Aerial Woodcut of Venice from 1500, and creates a conversation between new music, early music, texts, and images, that finds resonances with Maritime cultures in decline.
-How Do We Listen? is an interdisciplinary artistic work that weaves soundscape, music, and text to create a performance which engages with historical and present cultural and religious contact in New Brunswick, all with an eye to the complex identities of Indigenous, specifically Wolastoqiyik and Mi’kmaq, and non-Indigenous peoples who reside in the region that is now known as the Province of New Brunswick.
-The truths shared and spoken by Pearse's collaborator Angela Acquin about her grandmother’s experiences at the Shubenacadie Indian Residential School lead the narrative and structure the performance.
+The truths shared and spoken by Pearse's collaborator Angela Acquin (Wolastoqew) about her grandmother’s experiences at the Shubenacadie Indian Residential School lead the narrative and structure the performance.
 The work employs Indigenous music, seventeenth-century sacred Italian and German music, and newly commissioned compositions by jazz composer, Joel Miller.
-In addition to the Acquin personal account, a spoken script includes contemporary Indigenous poetry by Rita Joe (Mi’kmaq; 1996) and Mihku Paul (Wolastoqiyik; 2012), historical documents, segments of the Truth and Reconciliation Commission report (2015), and a script by Waltner.
+In addition to Acquin’s personal account, a spoken script includes contemporary Indigenous poetry by Rita Joe (Mi’kmaq; 1996) and Mihku Paul (Wolastoqiyik; 2012), historical documents, segments of the Truth and Reconciliation Commission report (2015), and a script by Waltner.
 The musicians (Indigenous and non-Indigenous) perform soundscapes and whisper clusters that respond to and comment on the texts, and in part, are intended to represent the lost voices of the thousands of Indigenous children who died or succumbed to disease, drug abuse, or alcoholism as a result of their experiences at the Indian Residential Schools.
-The project continues is supported by Elder and film director Brian Francis (Mi'kmaq), and Elder J. J. Bear (Wolastoqiyik) who has provided language support, directed smudge ceremonies, and shared his personal account of a Residential Day School in New Brunswick.
+The project is supported by film director and Elder Brian Francis (Mi'kmaq), and Elder J. J. Bear (Wolastoqiyik) who provided language support, directed smudge ceremonies, and shared his personal account of a Residential Day School in New Brunswick.
 (See links for documentary films and published articles.)

 Shawn Bostick: directeur administratif

-Annika Williams entre sa deuxième année a Mount Allison University en train d'étudier la voix.
-Elle viens de Sackville, NB, et elle a participé dans le Sackville Music Festival, le festival de musique du Nouveau Brunswick, et le concours de la New Brunswick Registered Music Teacher Association, dans laquelle elle est arrivée deuxième.
+Annika Williams entre sa dernière année a Mount Allison University en train d'étudier la voix et la musicologie.
+Elle viens de Midgic, NB, et elle a participé dans le Sackville Music Festival, le festival de musique du Nouveau Brunswick, et le concours de la New Brunswick Registered Music Teacher Association, dans laquelle elle est arrivée deuxième.
 Sur le plan scolaire, elle est intéressée dans les compositrices et les efforts de inclure des femmes dans l’œuvre de la musique classique.